 Aloha, and welcome to Steven Fredrick's Honolulu Tours and Vintage Films.

 In 2017, join Steven as he continues with his tenth year of hosting the most respected historical tours on Oahu.
 Tours include the Duke Kahanamoku Walking Tour, the Charlie Chan Mystery Tour, the Hawaii Wartime History Tour, and the extremely popular Honolulu Ghost Tour.
-See you in 2017.
+See you throughout the year.

 January: THE HAWAII WARTIME HISTORY TOUR.